 The double layer of stained glasses tell the story of GIPR and highlight the journey from elephant rides to train coaches.
 When you stand right next to the dome you realize how big it is.

-The view of rest of the CST including the central railway office in the building behind this is lovely.
-The height changes the perspectives of the buildings surrounding the Mumbai CST.
+The view of the rest of the CST including the central railway office in the building behind this is lovely.
+The height changes the perspectives of the buildings surrounding the CST.

-The outer structure of CST Mumbai is majestic and imposing.
+The outer structure of Chhatrapati Shivaji Terminus, Mumbai is majestic and imposing.

 Notice some of these nuances: